-In the 2023 Budget there is a projection of 800 new dwelling units.
+In the 2024 Budget there is a projection of 750 new dwelling units.
 The benchmark established in the 2008 budget was 120 dwelling units.
 Starting with the 2020 budget this benchmark was increased to 200 dwelling units.
-The 2023 budget includes incremental development revenue of \$468,903 from 600 dwelling permits.
-This incremental development revenue is used to cover ongoing and one-time expenses in the 2023 Operating Budget associated with development related activities.
-[TO BE UPDATED AFTER THE 2024 BUDGET IS COMPLETE]
+The 2024 budget includes incremental development revenue of \$399,062 from 550 dwelling permits.
+This incremental development revenue is used to cover ongoing expenses in the 2024 Operating Budget associated with development related activities.
+[TO BE UPDATED AFTER THE 2025 BUDGET IS COMPLETE]